-This is a regulation that ensures safe handling and disposal of data after taking customer’s exclusive permission to use it.
+This is a regulation that ensures safe handling and disposal of data after taking customers’ exclusive permission to use it.
 In simple terms, the digital platforms where customers provide their personal information will require appropriate privacy settings right into the structures of the websites and other digital products.
 These privacy settings must be active by default on all digital platforms.
 You need to conduct regular privacy impact assessments, to strengthen yourselves against any breaches in data protection.
 The regulatory will also standardize the way these companies seek permission from the customer to use their data.
 It shall strive to remove any ambiguity in the language of these permissions

 Further in line with growing awareness and demands for data protection GDPR is proposed as a regulation instead of a directive.
-This means that it is legally binding in all member states, and companies have no option or legal recourse to opt out.
-A compliance failure with this will result in a fine of up to €20 million or 4% of the company’s global turnover, whichever may be higher ?
+This means that it is legally binding in all member states, and companies have no option or legal recourse to opt-out.
+A compliance failure with this will result in a fine of up to €20 million or 4% of the company’s global turnover, whichever may be higher?

 If the impact of GDPR will be significant, market pundits hope that other countries will also follow suit.
 EU’s steps, in any case, are commendable, to say the least.

-Why Marketers need GDPR?
+Why do Marketers need GDPR?

 GDPR can bring a dramatic change in the way data is handled in the EU.
-This is a paradigm shift for the users of the internet at a gigantic scale.
+This is a paradigm shift for the users of the internet on a gigantic scale.
 Users shall feel respected and considered, as opposed to being treated as commodities and potential business leads.
 The individual protection GDPR provides customers is unparalleled.

 It is a widespread belief that corporations tend to misuse the data they have.
-The permission they seek online is confusing, unclear and longwinded, discouraging people from reading them and exposing them to vulnerability.
+The permission they seek online is confusing, unclear, and longwinded, discouraging people from reading them and exposing them to vulnerability.
 GDPR should keep companies of all sizes and types, under control and make them more responsible and reasonable with customer data.
 Regulators agree that large corporation has exploited personal data for unethical gains.
 It will introduce accountability and transparency in these dealings with the data.

 Is this the right time for General Data Protection Rule?

 To put it straight the EU’s data privacy regulations are outdated.
 The main reason behind this urgency is almost archaic Data Privacy Regulations.
-The EU’s current regulation was standardized in 1980 based on a document which may have been relevant about three decades ago but is all but useless today.
+The EU’s current regulation was standardized in 1980 based on a document that may have been relevant about three decades ago but is all but useless today.

-Given the ever-increasing number of the users of the internet today, the sheer amount of data has grown exponentially, since the 80’s.
+Given the ever-increasing number of users of the internet today, the sheer amount of data has grown exponentially, since the ’80s.
 And not just the quantities but the types of data have also changed considerably.
 These out date s regulations, along with the inevitable changes make the whole scenario of data protection a massive confusion, and prone to offenses.